Finkelstein Test

 • In the first compartment of the wrist joint, the tendons of the extensor pollicis brevis = EPB & abductor pollicis longus APL pass through which is to attach the distally.

-• According to Neumann, EPB = the extensor pollicis brevis which is attached the distally to the dorsal side of the proximal phalanx & mechanism of the extensor of the thumb, while the abductor pollicis longus attaches to the distally of
+• According to Neumann, EPB = the extensor pollicis brevis which is attached distally to the dorsal side of the proximal phalanx & mechanism of the extensor of the thumb, while the abductor pollicis longus attaches to the distally of

 • to the radial-dorsal side of the 1st metacarpal of the hand.

-• The combination of the maximum finger flexion & ulnar deviation of the wrist joint elongates these tendons & produces pain in the symptomatic individuals.
+• The combination of the maximum finger flexion & ulnar deviation of the wrist joint elongates these tendons & produces pain in symptomatic individuals.

 Reliability of Test of the Finkelstein test:

-• Investigation into the validity of the tests is important to know whether our tests which are reliable & not.
+• Investigation into the validity of the tests is important to know whether our tests are reliable & not.

 Vaishali Ladva